cfolino/bookstack_docs/physical-hosts/chapters/7_proxmox-node-one-dell-r630.md

 # proxmox node one (dell r630)

-Proxmox Node 1: This node serves as the primary hypervisor.
+Proxmox Node 1: This node serves as the primary hypervisor